-- Surface water quality is managed to ensure that: (a) - Water quality is maintained or enhanced in those rivers water (i) bodies where the existing water quality is sufficient to at a level which supports the values of the river water bodies△\11 - water quality is enhanced in those rivers where the existing water quality is not sufficient to support the values of the river accelerated eutrophication or and sedimentation of lakes in the - (iii) Region is prevented or minimised - the special values of rivers protected by Water Conservation (iv) Orders^ and local water conservation notices are maintained. - (b) Groundwater quality is managed to ensure that the existing groundwater quality is maintained to preserve its existing and future uses and values and potential for future uses.
+- (a) Surface water quality is managed to ensure that: - (i) Water quality is maintained or enhanced in those rivers water bodies where the existing water quality is sufficient to a level which supports the values of the river water bodies set out in Schedue Ba to Part I the Regional Policy Statement - (ii) water quality is enhanced in those rivers where the existing water quality is not sufficient to support the values of the river. - (iii) accelerated eutrophication of and21 sedimentation of lakes^ in the Region is prevented or minimised - (iv) the special values of rivers protected by Water Conservation Orders and local water conservation notices are maintained. - (b) Groundwater quality is managed to ensure that the existing groundwater quality is maintained or enhanced.
+18

-This objective relates to Issue 6-1.
+This objective relates to Issue 6-1.3